-Sustainability Indicator Value Comment Percentage of investments in securities of corporate issuers that derive a non-negligible part of their revenues from products and/or activities excluded by the Sub-Fund 0% Excluded products and /or activities are indicated under the investment strategy section of the pre-contractual disclosure annex 2) Percentage of investments in companies that pass the minimum ESG score (as evaluated using the "Minimum Standards Framework", the Investment Manager's proprietary ESG evaluation framework, minimum is set at 2.4 out of 5).
-Indicator also covers Percentage of securities covered by ESG analysis 100% 3) Percentage of investments in companies evaluated as having an overriding Fail Score under the "Minimum Standards Framework" 0% 4) Percentage of investments in companies with an F-Score evaluated under the F-Score Framework, the Investment Manager's proprietary tool for evaluating severe controversies 0% 5) Percentage of investments in companies that have breached key international norms and standards or are involved in very severe controversies (aka Critical ESG Events) 0% During the reporting period there were two potential breaches of UNGC standards, relating to Tencent and Luxshare.
+Sustainability Indicator Value Comment Percentage of investments in securities of corporate issuers that derive a non-negligible part of their revenues from products and/or activities excluded by the Sub-Fund 0% Excluded products and /or activities are indicated under the investment strategy section of the pre-contractual disclosure annex 2) Percentage of investments in companies that pass the minimum ESG score (as evaluated using the "Minimum Standards Framework", the Investment Manager's proprietary ESG evaluation framework (minimum is set at 2.4 out of 5).
+Also covers Percentage of securities covered by ESG analysis.
+100% The Sub-Fund holds Alrosa, which has a below threshold ESG score.
+Due to sanctions, the position cannot yet be traded and the Investment Manager therefore awaits an opportunity to sell the position.
+However, as it has no weight in the fund it does not impact the value shown.
+Percentage of investments in companies evaluated as having an overriding Fail Score under the "Minimum Standards Framework" 0% 4) Percentage of investments in companies with an F-Score evaluated under the F-Score Framework, the Investment Manager's proprietary tool for evaluating severe controversies 0% As above, Alrosa has a fail score but cannot be sold.
+The investment in Alrosa has been written off and therefore has no fund weight and no impact on the value to the left.
+5) Percentage of investments in companies that have breached key international norms and standards or are involved in very severe controversies (aka Critical ESG Events) 0% During the reporting period, there were two potential breaches of UNGC standards, relating to Tencent and Luxshare.
 This triggered intensive review of the allegations, extensive engagement with the company and other stakeholders.
-The cases were referred to the Investment Manager's ESG Audit Committee who opined that the allegations by one ESG rater were not substantiated.
-6) Percentage of investments in UN Sanctioned Countries 0%

-Sustainability Indicator Value Comment 7) The Sub-Fund's carbon footprint relative to the benchmark (evaluated on the basis of each issuer's scope 1 and 2 GHG emissions normalized by the company's enterprise value including cash (EVIC) and multiplied by its weight in the portfolio).
-The sum of such weighted average carbon footprint is calculated and then compared to that of the reference benchmark (MSCI All Country Asia (ex Japan) TR net).
-Sub-Fund carbon footprint: 22.70 Benchmark footprint: 55.46 The Sub-Fund's footprint was 59% below that of its reference benchmark The Sub-fund commits to maintaining a carbon footprint that is at least 20% lower than its reference benchmark.
+Sustainability Indicator Value Comment The cases were referred to the Investment Manager's ESG Audit Committee who opined that the allegations by one ESG rater were not substantiated.
+6) Percentage of investments in UN Sanctioned Countries 0% 7) The Sub-Fund's carbon footprint relative to the benchmark (evaluated on the basis of each issuer's scope 1 and 2 GHG emissions normalized by the company's enterprise value including cash (EVIC) and multiplied by its weight in the portfolio).
+The sum of such weighted average carbon footprint is calculated and then compared to that of the reference benchmark (MSCI Emerging Markets TR net).
+Sub-Fund carbon footprint: 23.58.
+Benchmark footprint: 66.22 The Sub-Fund's footprint was 64% below that of its reference benchmark The Sub-Fund commits to maintaining a carbon footprint that is at least 20% lower than its reference benchmark.
 8) Companies' carbon footprint, including Scope 1 and 2 GHG emissions normalized by EVIC is compared to the reference benchmark.
 The Investment Manager then reports on the number of companies who are in the top 30% relative to their reference benchmark and report on these weighted holdings (excluding cash) as representing the Sub-Fund's percentage of sustainable investments.
-34.42% Threshold required is 15% 9) Percentage of potential investments excluded via the top-down exclusions applied to the starting universe plus via the sustainability screening applied in a bottom-up approach to the smaller sub-set of companies that passed the fundamental, financial assessment.
-7.8% of companies were excluded via screening (6.4% from business activities screens and 1.4% from global norms screening).
-7.8% and 31.7% can't be summed as they are taken from different lists.
-ESG analysis is only conducted on the narrower universe of companies that have passed fundamental screens 31.7% of companies failed the ESG screening by Investment Manager's Analysts
+35.9% Threshold required is 15% 9) Percentage of potential investments excluded via the top-down exclusions applied to the starting universe plus via the sustainability screening applied in a bottom-up approach to the smaller sub-set of companies that passed the fundamental, financial assessment.
+7% of companies were excluded via screening (5% from business activities screens and 2% from global norms screening).
+32.8% of companies failed the ESG screening by Investment Manager's Analysts 7% and 32.8% can't be summed as they are taken from different lists.
+ESG analysis is only conducted on the narrower universe of companies that have passed fundamental screens